 The 'main driver' of a vehicle is the person who generally drives the most miles in the car.
-This may not be the same person to whom the car is registered or assigned.
+This may not be the

 A 'driver' is any person who holds a full driving licence valid for at least one household car.